nipayne/personal-site/content/about.md

 +++

 ## About Me
-{{< figure class="avatar" src="/profile_pic.JPEG" alt="avatar">}}
+{{< figure class="aboutimag"  src="/profile2.jpg" alt="avatar">}}

 Thanks for checking out this page.
 A little about me -  I finished my BS in Mathematics in 2022 and my MS in Applied Math in 2023, both at Northeastern University.
+Now, I am completing my first year as a PhD student in mathematics at Pennsylvania State University, where my primary research interests are in PDEs, specifically conservation laws.

-Along the way, I completed two six month co-ops, one at Homesite Insurance as an Actuarial Analyst and the second at John Hancock Insurance in Distribution Analytics.
-Now, I will be starting my PhD in mathematics at Penn State in the fall of 2023, with the hope of staying in academia after I finish.
-My dream job is being a math professor at a small college in the middle of nowhere that emphasizes undergraduate research.
+After I finish my degree, my hope is to remain in academia - I would love to be a math professor at a small college in the middle of nowhere that emphasizes undergraduate research.
 While I don't know if that is where I'll end up, I will do everything I can to head in that direction.

 ## Projects